GAndromidas/linuxinstaller/README.md

 Note: Custom mode has been removed — the installer now supports Standard, Minimal, and Server modes only.

 Interactive Gaming Prompt:
-- When you choose Standard or Minimal mode the installer will prompt whether you'd like to install the Gaming package suite (Steam, Lutris, Wine, etc.).
+When you choose Standard or Minimal mode the installer will prompt whether you'd like to install the Gaming package suite (Steam, Faugus (Flatpak), Wine, etc.).
 If `gum` is available the confirmation dialog defaults to Yes; in text mode you'll be prompted with [Y/n], defaulting to Yes.
 Server mode is headless and will not prompt for gaming packages.

 ## 📁 Project Structure